 Shiatsu is highly effective for promoting relaxation and managing stress.
 Shiatsu also helps with overwhelming emotional states in addition to benefiting our internal systems such as sleep, digestion, energy, and more!
 Shiatsu is particularly effective at supporting the body through stress-based injuries, illnesses, and bodily imbalances.
 Shiatsu works on the deeper levels of our body, including fascia and our nervous system.
 By allowing our nervous system to reset, shiatsu supports the body in its natural healing process.

 Shiatsu is a modality of bodywork that is practiced over clothing.
 This makes bodywork more accessible to clients with sensory issues, body dysphoria, and/or embodied trauma which might make modalities that require clothing removal to be triggering or overwhelming.
 Clients get to wear whatever clothing they find comfortable which allows freedom of movement, such as workout pants or even pajamas.

-Additionally, Kyren’s approach to Shiatsu is informed by years of trainings, certifications, and practice teaching karate and self-defense through a trauma-aware, queer and trans-affirming, and intersectional lens.
-Additionally they are trained in trauma-informed approaches to bodywork and are part of a Collective of Trauma-informed Bodyworkers.
+My approach to Shiatsu is informed by years of trainings, certifications, and practice teaching karate and self-defense through a trauma-aware, queer and trans-affirming, and intersectional lens.
+I keep my work intersectional and trauma-informed through work with a collective of Trauma-informed Bodyworkers.

 What have clients said about Shiatsu with Kyren?